rigetti/quantumflow/docs/source/backends.rst

     acceleration, and no backprop.

 - eager
     Tensorflow eager mode.
-Fast with GPU.
-Very useful for debugging tensorflow code.
-GPU acceleration for simulation, but not optimization.
+Tensorflow can automatically figure out back-propagated gradients, so we can efficiently optimize quantum networks using stochastic gradient descent.

 - tensorflow
-    Tensorflow can automatically figure out back-propagated gradients, so we can efficiently optimize quantum networks using stochastic gradient descent.
-Tensorflow can use GPU accelerated for quantum simulation, but alas does not (currently) fully support complex numbers
-    for optimization.
+    Regular tensorflow.
+Eager mode recommened.

-- pytorch
+- torch (Experimental)
     Experimental prototype.
 Fast on CPU and GPU.
 Unfortunately stochastic gradient decent not available due to pytorch's lack of support for complex math.
-    See the pytorch website for installation instrustions.
+    Pytorch is not installed by default.
+See the pytorch website for installation instructions.

 Configuration